Header graphics: Explain that stuff

 Close-up of hydraulic rams on a digger

-The engine is pumping hydraulic fluid into the ram through the thin tubes on the right to move the plunger out toward the left with much greater force, like this:
+The engine is pumping hydraulic fluid through one of the thin pipes to move the thicker ram out with much greater force, like this:

 Concept of hydraulics: how a hydraulic ram multiplies force